-Rosie, however, prefers action learning so we spent quite some time ‘sitting with Sally’ battling the nuances of ‘EasySpeak’ and ‘BaseCamp’.
+Rosie prefers action learning so we spend quite some time ‘sitting with Sally’ battling the nuances of ‘technology’.
 A number of times there were things that I knew we covered that she’d forgotten.
-Catching those dropped balls without recrimination is important.
+Catching those dropped balls without recrimination was important.
 Just being there allowed her to trust I was watching her back and was there to support if she got lost.

 3. The thing is – Trust is a two-way street